David Dedek: Coaching career

-His coaching career started back in 1988 when he was a coach of the U16 team at Ježica.
-He was coaching young players till 1995 when he became the head coach of the team.
-He was working in Slovenia for the next eight years.
-He came to Poland in 2003 joining Anwil Włocławek to won the Polish Basketball League title, the first championship in club history.
+David Dedek began his coaching career at Primary School Franceta Bevka in 1985, assisting the established educator Aleš Pečeta in winning the national championship in the primary school competition.
+He worked for several years in the youth department of KD Ježica.
+He was coaching young players till 1996 when he took over the senior team.
+Until 2003, he successfully worked in Slovenia before accepting an invitation from Andrej Urlep to go to Poland and join the Anwil Włocławek team.
+That year, he won the national championship with Anwil, the first in the club's history.

 After Anwil Włocławek he was coaching Śląsk Wrocław, Asseco Prokom Gdynia, Start Gdynia and AZS Koszalin.
 Midseason 2016 he took over Start Lublin team.
 In the 4th season he led the team to 2nd place in PLK.
-In the 2022/23 season he continued his coaching career in Hungary at Debrecen EAC.
+In the 2022/23 season he continued his coaching career in Hungary at DEAC.
+After Hungary he has returned to Poland to coach Zastal Zielona Góra in the 2023/24 season.